keithrbennett/rexe/README.md

 There are two main ways we can make the rexe command line even more concise:

 * by extracting configuration into the `REXE_OPTIONS` environment variable
-* by extracting low level and/or shared code into files that are loaded using `-l`, or implicitly with `~/.rexerc`
+* by extracting low level and/or shared code into helper files that are loaded using `-l`, or implicitly with `~/.rexerc`